Contact sales

 In this section, we’ll look at both the economic and technical comparisons between cellular connectivity—via the Particle platform—and a public-network LoRaWAN offering.

-ProfileDeployments of relatively high density/lower cost assets (individual sensors and meters)Deployments of relatively lower density, higher cost assets (vehicles, controllers, instrumentation)
+ProfileDeployments of relatively high density/lower cost assets (individual sensors and meters).Deployments of relatively lower density, higher cost assets (vehicles, controllers, instrumentation).Deployments that leverage the strengths of both LoRaWAN and cellular.

 As a general rule of thumb, here is how you can ensure the connectivity tech you choose makes sense for your use case and business model.